polcak/jsrestrictor/website/content/pages/faq.md

 not change domain names (for example, see [our blog](/localportscanning/)).
 So we keep the NBS in Chromium-based browsers, even though it is not perfect.

+#### Do you support Firefox for Android?

+We tested JShelter in Firefox for Android in the past and it worked as expected.
+We do not test JShelter in Firefox for Android regularly but a volunteer that tracks the status of JShelter in Firefox for Android is welcomed.

+##### I cannot see JShelter listed in the addons supported by Firefox for Android.

+For whatever reason, Mozilla decided to only present [a small number of curated extensions](https://support.mozilla.org/en-US/kb/find-and-install-add-ons-firefox-android) in their mobile application by default.
+There are some great extensions there like uBlock Origin, NoScript, and DarkReader, but JShelter was not one of them.

+You should be able to workaround the limitations by creating a [collection with JShelter](https://www.androidpolice.com/install-add-on-extension-mozilla-firefox-android/).

+A change in the policy of the default extensions listed by Addons Mozilla.org is out of our control.

 ### Other questions

 #### What is the proper way to cite JShelter in a paper?